 - Meanwhile, bring the stock to the boil.
 When the vegetables are soft but not coloured, and the freshly chopped herbs and stock, and continue to cook until the vegetables are soft.

 - Purée the soup in a blender or food processor.
 Taste and adjust the seasoning.
-Thin with creamy milk to the required consistency.
-Garnish and Serve.
+Add the cream or milk.
+Garnish with a few finely chopped herbs, a little cream and serve.